sfcdsfcd/ResumoGPT/README.md

 ResumoGPT is a Chrome extension that uses OpenAI's GPT API to summarize selected text.
 Right click a selection and choose **Resumir seleção via GPT**, then open the popup to read the summary.

+## Requirements

+This project requires **Node.js 18**.
+Use `nvm` or a similar tool to ensure this version is installed and active when working on the codebase.

 ## Usage

 1. Run `npm install` to install dependencies.